MLH/mlh-policies/disciplinary-action.md

 In the interest of privacy, MLH will not disclose the reason for the Temporary Suspension or Permanent Ban to the local event organizers unless it is at the individual's request to do so.

 Major League Hacking reserves the right to revise, make exceptions to, or otherwise amend these policies in whole or in part.
-If you have any questions regarding these policies, please contact MLH by e-mail at hi@mlh.io.
+If you have any questions regarding these policies, please contact MLH by e-mail at incidents@mlh.io.

-This policy was last updated on:
-May 13, 2015